LeegenSteven/NetworkAgent-dev/operator/Readme.md

 ## Deploy the CRDs & Operator

-Deploy the appliance and service CRDs.
+Deploy the resource and service CRDs.
+In the __NetworkAgent/operator__ directory run the following commands

 ```
-kubectl apply -f NetworkAgent/operator/config
+kubectl apply -f config
 ```

-Update the deployment manifest with your PROJECT, REGION and ZONE details as follows:
+Update the __deployment.yaml__ manifest with your PROJECT, REGION and ZONE details as follows:

 ```
   containers: